Schoen's conjecture for limits of isoperimetric surfaces: Isoperimetric regions and their limits

 for every region $\tilde \Omega \subset M$ with $\tilde \Omega \, \triangle \, \Omega \Subset U$. \item A region $\Omega \subset M$ is locally isoperimetric if, for every $U \Subset M$ open, there holds

 for every region $\tilde \Omega \subset M$ with $\Omega \, \triangle \, \tilde \Omega \Subset U$ and $|U \cap \tilde \Omega| = |U \cap \Omega|$. \end{enumerate}

-\begin {rema} Alternatively, we could introduce these notions using sets with locally finite perimeter and their reduced boundaries instead of properly embedded $n$-dimensional submanifolds and their boundaries.
-Standard regularity theory shows that the reduced boundary of a locally isoperimetric such set is smooth; see, e.g., the survey of results in \cite[Section 4]{eichmairmetzger}. \end {rema}
+\begin {rema} Alternatively, we could introduce these notions using sets with locally finite perimeter and their reduced boundaries instead of properly embedded top-dimensional submanifolds and their boundaries.
+Standard regularity theory shows that the reduced boundary of a locally isoperimetric such set is smooth; see, e.g., the survey of results in \cite[Section 4]{eichmairmetzger}. \end {rema} Let $\Omega_1,\, \Omega_2, \ldots \subset M$ be locally isoperimetric regions of $(M, g)$ with $\partial \Omega_k \neq \emptyset$ for all $k$. \begin {lem} There holds